wireapp/mq-experiment/README.md

 In another terminal, do:

-    $ stack build --fast && stack exec -- mq-experiment --port 1883
+    $ stack build --fast && stack exec -- mqtt-bin --port 1883

-If all goes well, you should see `mq-experiment` sending and receiving messages:
+If all goes well, you should see `mqtt-bin` sending and receiving messages:

 ```
 Client server-demo sending CONNECT